 You’re ready to blog ‘n’ roll!

-That’s it, you’re done, eight simple but very essential things to do after you’ve installed WordPress on a brand new blog.
+That’s it, you’re done, eight simple but very essential things to do after you’ve installed WordPress on your brand new blog.

-You can now start writing your first blog post.
-Best of luck with your new blog, once again I do hope this post has been useful to you, whether you’re new to blogging or just starting a second blog.
+Once again I do hope this post has been useful to you, whether you’re new to blogging or simply starting a second blog.